jakubiszon/table2json/README.md

 ```
 Requiring the package `require( 'table2json' )` will return a function.
 The function can be used to create a database interface object.

 The db-interface object expose just 2 functions reading data: `listTables` and `defineTable`.
-There also are `open` and `close` methods to manage tge connection.
+There also are `open` and `close` methods to manage the connection.

 Example usage:
 ```js